naston70/jeremys-it-lab/21-STP-2/stp-2.md

 MAX Age: How long an interface will wait after it ceases to receive Hello BPDUs to change the STP topology.

+##### Hello
+When you turn on switches they all assume they are Root Bridge and send BPDUs, once fully converged only the Root Bridge continues to send BPDUs (Hellos).
+Then the other switches forward these BPDUs on their designated ports (not root or no designated ports).
+These messages are sent every 2 seconds.

+##### Forward delay